Optimal error analysis of a non-uniform IMEX-L1 finite element method for time fractional PDEs and PIDEs: Conclusion

 \section{Conclusion}

 A non-uniform implicit-explicit L1 finite element method (IMEX-L1-FEM) for a class of time-fractional partial differential/integro-differential equations is proposed and analyzed.
 To derive the stability and convergence estimates of the proposed method for the considered problem, we have proposed a modified discrete fractional Gr\"{o}nwall inequality.
-Optimal error estimates with respect to $L^{2}$- and $H^{1}$-norms are derived.
-Furthermore, some numerical experiments are conducted and the outcomes of these numerical experiments confirm our theoretical findings.
+Up to a factor of $\log_e(N)$, optimal error estimates with respect to $L^{2}$- and $H^{1}$-norms are derived for the problem with initial data $u_0 \in H_0^1(\Omega)\cap H^2(\Omega)$.
+When the elliptic operator is self-adjoint, an $L^\infty$ error estimate is obtained for 2D problems.
+All the estimates derived in this article remains valid when $\alpha\to 1^{-}$.
+Furthermore, some numerical experiments are conducted, and the outcomes of these numerical experiments confirm our theoretical findings.